dam-bal/eloquentity/README.md

     <img width="360px" src="images/logo.png">
 </p>

+You can find documentation [here](https://eloquentity-docs.vercel.app/).

+> [!WARNING]
+> Eloquentity is still under development.

+---

+Eloquentity is a powerful package that seamlessly integrates Eloquent models with the concept of entities in your Laravel application.

+It allows you to effortlessly map your existing Eloquent models to entity objects, providing a more object-oriented approach to handling data.

-Eloquentity allows you to map eloquent models to entities, any changes made to those entities can be persisted (including relationships), and you can even persist new entities.
+With Eloquentity, any changes made to these entity objects can be easily persisted back to the database, preserving the integrity of your data and associated relationships.

-> This is still under development
+Additionally, Eloquentity empowers you to create and persist entirely new entities, streamlining the process of working with complex data structures.

+By bridging the gap between the object-oriented paradigm and the database layer, Eloquentity enhances code organization, maintainability, and overall development efficiency within your Laravel projects.

 ## Install